 Merrick closed the show in previews because—being unusually forthcoming—he said, “We’re closing rather than subject the drama critics and the public to an excruciatingly boring evening.”

-One of the original posters, printed prior to the show’s scheduled opening—with the word “SMASH!” now covered in yellow tape—hangs on “The Flop Wall” at the theatre district eatery for Broadway-types, Joe Allen Restaurant in New York 10019.
+One of the original posters, printed prior to the show’s scheduled opening—with the word “SMASH!” covered in yellow tape—hangs on “The Flop Wall” at my favorite theatre district eatery, Joe Allen Restaurant in New York 10019.